adullact/puppet-freeipa/README.md

 ## Limitations

-IPA masters and replicas works only on Centos >= 7.5

 Acceptance tests are done :

- * with puppet5 from puppetlabs packages.
+ * with last available versions of Puppet 5 and Puppet 6 from puppetlabs packages AIO.

- * master and replica with centos7
+ * with CentOS 7 for FreeIPA master and replica nodes.
+IPA masters and replicas works only on Centos >= 7.5.

- * clients with centos7 and ubuntu1604
+ * with CentOS 7 and Ubuntu 16.06 for FreeIPA clients .

-Even if puppet 4.10 or IPv6 should work, they are not tested.
+Puppet4 is EOL since 2019-01-01.
+Even if puppet 4.10 should work, it is not tested.

 ## Authors